rwpalmer/tzLib/doc/tzLib_Overview.md

-	----- How does tzLib know what time zone ID to submit to the server? -----
+### How does tzLib know the correct time zone ID to submit to the server?

 	With no other guidance, tzLib will submit UTC (aka GMT, or Zulu).